web3examples/THUASMinorBlockchain/README.md

 ## Assignments

-The results of the assignements will be put here: [web3assignments]
+The results of the assignments will be put here: [web3assignments]
 <br>
 Also see status here: [bettercodehub]